The Robthorne Mystery

 The Robthorne Mystery is a 1934 detective novel by John Rhode, the pen name of the British writer Cecil Street.
 It is the seventeenth in his long-running series of novels featuring Lancelot Priestley, a Golden Age armchair detective.
 It was published in the United States the same year by Dodd Mead.

+Synopsis

+Warwick Robthorne is found dead on Guy Fawkes Night in the greenhouse of his twin brother's country home, apparently having committed suicide.
+This coincides with a police operation in London led by Inspector Hanslet against a gang of drug smugglers.
+It falls to the gifted criminologist Dr. Priestley to tie the evidence between the two cases together.

+Literary significance

-Reviewing the book for The Sunday Times Dorothy L. Sayers wrote "One always embarks on a John Rhode book with a great feeling of security.
+Reviewing the book for The Sunday Times, Dorothy L. Sayers wrote, "One always embarks on a John Rhode book with a great feeling of security.
 One knows that there will be a sound plot, a well-knit process of reasoning, and a solidly satisfying solution with no loose ends or careless errors of fact."

 Isaac Anderson in The New York Times remarked that "no one who has ever read a Dr. Priestley story will be surprised to learn that this is a genuinely baffling crime puzzle of the first quality".

-Synopsis

-Warwick Robthorne is found dead on Guy Fawkes Night in the greenhouse of his brother Maurice's large country home.
-Apparently a victim of suicide.
-This coincides with a police operation in London led by Inspector Hanslet against a gang of drug smugglers.
-It falls to the gifted criminologist to tie all the evidence together between the two cases.